loglux/krd-update/README.md

 This script updates Kaspersky Rescue Disk Antivirus databases.

 ## Usage
-Edit the variable 'KRD=', putting the path to the directory where your unpacked KRD stored.
+Edit the variable 'KRD=', putting here the path to the directory where your unpacked KRD is stored.
 Set up CRON to launch the script automatically.

 ## Example for PXE config